Ian Brooks

 Former Group Members

-Cathryn Birch - Cathryn completed a PhD on Arctic meteorology funded by NERC and a CASE award from the MetOffice.
+Dr Cathryn Birch - 2006-2009 - Cathryn completed a PhD on Arctic meteorology funded by NERC and a CASE award from the MetOffice.
 She worked on turbulent exchange processes over the Arctic icecap as part of the ASCOS programme, and investigating the representation of these processes and boundary layer structure within the Met Office Unified Model.
 She has now moved on to warmer topics, working on land-atmosphere interactions over West Africa.

 Masters project students